I love holidays and trivia. Much of my writing combines these two passions.

-Pies are one of the popular desserts in the United States.
+Pies are one of the most popular desserts in the United States.
 But pie is not just a dessert; it is a celebration itself!
 Every holiday and occasion celebrated with dinner ends with some kind of pie being served.
-When we talk about the best great American pie, you will see how the debate will rise over personal preference or regional delicacies.
-Let's be real, who doesn't drool over that buttery, flaky crust and the filling full of surprises of sweet, tangy, and decadent flavors that you always want another slice of it.
+When we talk about the best great American pie, you will see the debate rise over personal preference or regional delicacies.
+Let's be real, who doesn't drool over that buttery, flaky crust and the filling full of surprises of sweet, tangy, and decadent flavors?
+You always want another slice of it.

 Let's go on a journey to learn about the best pies in America, how to celebrate Great American Pie Month, and more fun facts.
 Let's dive in!

 Celebration is self-expression, and Great American Pie Month can be celebrated in many creative ways:

 - Throw a pie party (the best way to celebrate it)

 - Bake a pie a day

 - Bake a pie you've never made before

 - Make a pot pie for dinner

 - Cheat one night (or two) and order a pizza pie

 - Let everyone make their own mini pie